 Humble, rustic museum featuring running-condition, rare vintage vehicles & a moonshine still.
 Established in 1966 by Harry Blomberg, founder of Harry’s on the Hill – the oldest family-owned car dealership in Asheville.
 The rustic museum is home to several vintage cars, including a rare 1957 Cadillac Eldorado Brougham and Asheville’s own American LaFrance fire engine.
 Plus, visitors can take a gander at an authentic moonshine still.

-Closed January-March, once spring has sprung, the museum is open daily and best of all, it’s free!
+Closed January-March, once spring has sprung, the museum is open daily from 10am-5pm, and best of all, it’s free!
+There is a $5 suggested donation though.

 Experience Culture at the Asheville Art Museum

 Take a rainy day off, a la Ferris Beuller style, and head over to the Asheville Art Museum.
 Boasting a collection of American art from the 20th & 21st centuries, plus art-related programs for all ages, it is the only organization of its kind providing cultural and educational experiences for residents and visitors to the 24 county region.

 The museum is closed on Mondays, 10 am-5 pm Tuesday-Saturday and 1 pm to 5 pm on Sundays and you guessed it, it’s free!